ncatlab/nlab-content/pages/7/4/8/5/5847/content.md

-The idea of defining &#233;tale morphisms $f$ as those that get send to a pullback square by a natural transformartion goes back to lectures by [[André Joyal]] in the 1970s.
+The idea of defining &#233;tale morphisms $f$ as those that get send to a pullback square by a natural transformation goes back to lectures by [[André Joyal]] in the 1970s.

 See the introduction and see section 4 of